ITensor/website/docs/cppv3/book/index.md

 ### Summary

 The indices of an ITensor are Index objects.
-An Index has a fixed size and an ID number that are set when it is constructed; copies of that Index will always have the same size and ID.
+An Index has a fixed dimension and an ID number that are set when it is constructed; copies of that Index will always have the same dimension and ID.

 Index objects can also carry tags and a prime level.
 Tags and prime levels can be useful in various situations, such as retrieving an